Agentic Search in the Wild: Intents and Trajectory Dynamics from 14M+ Real Search Requests: Methodology

 \subsection{Context-driven Term Adoption Rate (CTAR)}

 Agentic search iterates between retrieval and query formulation.
-Evidence returned at step $k$ may shape how the agent revises the next query.
+Evidence returned at step $k$ may be reflected in later query reformulations.
 Yet agentic logs provide no direct signal of what the agent actually attended to in retrieved documents, making evidence use hard to observe.
-We therefore ask a more tractable traceability question: when the agent introduces new query terms at step $k{+}1$, do those terms appear in the evidence it has already seen?
+We therefore ask a more tractable traceability question: when the agent introduces new query terms at step $k{+}1$, do those terms appear in evidence returned before that step?
 This aligns with evidence-traceability perspectives in human log analysis~\cite{2014_Lessons_from_the_journey} and searching-as-learning research~\cite{2015_An_Eye_Tracking_Study_of_Query_Reformulation,2016_Towards_Searching_as_Learning,2022_Learning_assessments_in_search_as_learning}, but has not been systematically studied for autonomous agents.

 We formulate this idea through Context-driven Term Adoption Rate (CTAR), i.e. the fraction of newly introduced query terms that can be lexically traced to retrieved evidence.
 We use exact-match tracing rather than semantic similarity because it is interpretable without threshold tuning, robust across domains and query styles, and conservative, i.e., semantic variants would typically yield higher rates by crediting paraphrases and near matches.